Toward a Unified Understanding of the Dense Matter Equation of State: Outlook and Opportunities

 In Fig.~\ref{fig:unifiedframeworkdiagram}, experimental nuclear data, such as that from relativistic HICs and parity-violating electron scattering experiments (e.g., PREX-II~\cite{PREX:2021umo, Reed:2021nqk} and CREX~\cite{CREX:2022kgg}) is treated as input to HIC event generators and nuclear data likelihoods, to be used for the Bayesian inference of the EOS posterior.
 Together with BAND framework's calibration (\texttt{surmise}) and model mixing (\texttt{Taweret}) tools, this data can be used to the fix free parameters of the different theoretical models available in the MUSES CE.
 The integration of BAND tools into the MUSES framework would be the ideal use of the rigorous Bayesian statistics that the BAND collaboration has enabled the community to take advantage of, and would allow for full UQ of the theoretical models to propagate through this EOS framework.
 While MUSES can provide EOSs both for HIC EGs as well as EOS priors for NMMA, the \texttt{CompOSE} database~\cite{CompOSECoreTeam:2022ddl} could also be used alternatively in the latter case to provide EOS tables from models not yet available through MUSES, depending on the desire of the user.

-On the upper portion of the diagram, astrophysical data from, e.g., pulsar profile modelling, gravitational wave measurements, and radio astronomy is included in the astrophysical likelihoods that are input to the NMMA framework.
+On the upper portion of the diagram, astrophysical data from, e.g., pulsar profile modelling, gravitational wave measurements, and radio astronomy is included in the astrophysical likelihoods that are input to the NMMA framework; these could also incorporate the pQCD likelihood from, e.g., the KoKu method.
 Once the EOS prior and likelihoods are constructed, the NMMA framework combines this information in a rigorous Bayesian way to produce the final product, the EOS posterior and any relevant quantities that a user may request.
 In producing the EOS posterior, it may be useful to employ emulators to speed up this process; emulators would also be helpful in other places on the diagram, including calibrating the EOS prior within the MUSES framework or to fasten simulations in EGs.
 As the development of emulators progresses, integrating them into this unified framework will greatly assist in making this workflow efficient without compromising too strongly on precision or accuracy.

 The exact determination of how this unified workflow will look will be heavily impacted by the available tools and requested inputs/outputs by the user.
 However, the most crucial step now is attaining the goal of these frameworks and databases being able to interface efficiently and effectively with one another.
-We stress that this is the optimal time for the field of dense nuclear matter to multiply efforts in that direction, given all of the tools we now possess with these cyberinfrastructure frameworks, and the many smaller databases and tools that are currently being developed and expanded (see Sec.~\ref{subsec:communitytools}).
+We stress that this is the optimal time for the field of dense nuclear matter to multiply efforts in that direction, given all of the tools we now possess with these cyberinfrastructure frameworks, and the many smaller databases and tools that are currently being developed and expanded (see Sect.~\ref{subsec:communitytools}).
 Future experimental and astrophysical campaigns are expected to produce more data, and it is important that those of us whose goal is to exploit it with state-of-the-art theoretical models and Bayesian UQ methods are able to anticipate this influx of information and plan accordingly, to make sure we are able to capitalize on it when it arrives.